-This form of therapy involves several people dealing with the same problem, under the guidance of therapists.
+Group therapy at rehab is form of therapy involves several people dealing with the same problem, under the guidance of therapists.
 The goal is to have the patients speak out their troubles, learn from other people’s experiences, and be more confident in dealing with their problems.
 Because they get the feeling that they are not alone in battling substance abuse, depression, or other forms of mental illness, they develop the assurance of hope that they will be healed especially after withdrawal symptoms abate.

 The therapeutic abilities of group therapy are so vast.
 It’s useful in battling depression, addiction, anxiety disorders and almost any mental health issue.
 Humans are social by nature; we need others in our life.
 Group therapy acts on this instinct.
 Along with its principles are as follows: